Pixplicity/beginners-workshop/lesson3/README.md

 [More Info](http://developer.android.com/guide/components/activities.html)

-##Exercise
+##Exercises

 ![TO DO](img/todo.png)

-1. Import the [lesson03](lesson03) project in Android Studio
+1. Import the [lesson03](lesson03) project in Android Studio.
-1. Click on the TODO Tool View double click on the `TODO Exercise 03.01` item.
+1. Click on the TODO Tool View and locate the `TODO` items.
+1. Double-click on one to navigate to the code and implement the exercises.

+### Exercise 03.01

-1. Implement the following code:
+Implement the following code:
   * Retrieve the e-mail address and subject from their EditText views.
   * Create an _explicit_ intent and use intent extras to pass the retrieved e-mail address and -subject to that intent.
 Start the **SecondActivity** and provide it with the intent just created.

-1. Click on the TODO Tool View double click on the `TODO Exercise 03.02` item.
+### Exercise 03.02

-1. Implement the following code:
+Implement the following code:
   * Retrieve the e-mail message from the **EditText** view.
   * Create an _implicit_ intent to send an e-mail and pass the retrieved e-mail address, subject and message in an intent extra.
-1. On the command line type `adb shell dumpsys activity` and try to interpret the output.

 > Notice that you don't need any special permissions to use implicit intents to chain another activity to task.
 You are basically leaving the end user in control of how and what will be done with their data.
 They can simply cancel the e-mail composition by pressing the back button.
 If you want to send e-mail directly from your app, without user intervention you must at least request the [INTERNET](http://developer.android.com/reference/android/Manifest.permission.html#INTERNET) persmission and do all the SMTP preparing and sending yourself.
-[Here](http://mobiledevtuts.com/android/android-sdk-smtp-email-tutorial/)'s a tutorial which uses [JavaMail for Android](https://code.google.com/p/javamail-android/) to achieve this task.
+While that's probably not what you want to do, [here's a tutorial](http://mobiledevtuts.com/android/android-sdk-smtp-email-tutorial/) which uses [JavaMail for Android](https://code.google.com/p/javamail-android/) to achieve this task.

+### Exercise 03.03

+On the command line type `adb shell dumpsys activity` and try to interpret the output.

-## Additional Exercise
+## BONUS Exercise
 In this additional exercise we are going to change the flow of the application.
 FirstActivity will show the email address, subject, message and a button to send the email.
 SecondActivity will show a big EditText view and a 'ready' button which will send the entered message back to the FirstActivity.

 * Add an EditText view to activity_first.xml which will show just three lines of the email message.